-Traffic to the WWF website increased by 50%
+Traffic to the WWF website increased by 50%.

-Donations grow on 65% more than the previous most successful WWF campaign for birds
+Donations grow on 65% more than the previous most successful WWF campaign for birds.

 2 M views on Youtube

-This bit is a sequence of 140 acrylic hand-painted pictures.
-Given that every scene has unique background and bird choreography, the visual imagery is flickering, which fuels uncomfortable anxiety.
+This part of the video is a sequence of 140 acrylic hand-painted pictures.
+Given that every scene has a unique background and bird choreography, the visual imagery is flickering, which fuels uncomfortable anxiety.

 The scene in the shooting range feels tangible and real, but the toys in it are made of plush and wood.
-This part of the video touches upon the issue of hunting, which is can be both — a game and a tragedy.
+This part of the video touches upon the issue of hunting, which can be both a game and a tragedy.

 The track’s final part is a message to humanity on behalf of the birds: we can still help save endangered bird species.
 Ivan’s monologue seems very calm compared to the rest of the track.
-We wanted to highlight it by creating a slow and spaceful scene.
-That’s how an image of dissolving cloud-bird was created.
+We wanted to highlight it by creating a slow and spacious scene.
+That’s how an image of a dissolving cloud-bird was created.